LUCompSoc/constitution/README.md

 ### Secretary

-1. Be responsible for administration of all matters relating to memberships and subscriptions and liasing appropriately with the Treasurer.
+1. Be responsible for administration of all matters relating to memberships and subscriptions and liaising appropriately with the Treasurer.
 2. Be responsible for all Society correspondence and administration.
 3. Take minutes at meetings and circulate agendas and minutes of such meetings to the membership.
 4. Informing the membership of other appropriate information as and when necessary.